 Escaping bad news and tragedy feels like an impossible task.
-War, terrorism, racism, persecution and fear dominate the news.
+For years war, terrorism, racism, persecution and fear have dominated the news.
 Thanks to digital technology we are stuck on a 24-hour a day loop of breaking news and broadcasts from the scene of the latest tragedy.
+Which for almost all of us, now feels far too close to home for comfort.

 Even those of the most cheerful disposition are finding it hard.
 Spare a thought then for the many men, women and children suffering from anxiety.